Local Fire Company Faces Lawsuit

 According to the lawsuit, the state police found Davis at fault for the accident.
 They claimed he failed to observe the ambulance’s lights and sirens.
 He was acquitted of reckless driving but was charged with improper driving.
 That conviction was later overturned in appeals court.

 The fire company has 21 days to respond to Davis’ lawsuit after being served a summons.

-Lita Robinson negligence, gross negligence, malicious prosecution, Robert Dale Davis, Joshua David Bryson, Gore Volunteer Fire and Rescue Company, Frederick County Fire and Rescue Association, abulance accident, lawsuit
+PSA negligence, gross negligence, malicious prosecution, Robert Dale Davis, Joshua David Bryson, Gore Volunteer Fire and Rescue Company, Frederick County Fire and Rescue Association, abulance accident, lawsuit